What is Space For Humanity?

 We are currently accepting applications on a rolling basis and anticipate moving forward with the initial round of interviews in late 2019 and early 2020.
 Space for Humanity does not develop flight hardware and therefore depends on the availability of our launch partners to determine actual flight dates.

-Our mission is to send 10,000 citizen astronauts to space over the next 10 years, so don’t worry if your video isn’t selected in the first round!
+Our mission is to send 10,000 citizen astronauts to space, so don’t worry if your video isn’t selected in the first round!

 What are the application requirements?